KSPModdingLibs/KSPBuildTools/README.md

 # Github Actions

+These are smaller units of tasks that can be combined in workflows to help automate testing, building, and releasing mods.

 ## [assemble-release](https://github.com/KSPModdingLibs/KSPBuildTools/blob/main/.github/actions/assemble-release/action.yml)

 Packages a mod for release or upload.
 Uses `actions/upload-artifact` so the output is attached to the workflow job and can be used by other workflow jobs.